English Defence League: Mobilising on local issues

-The EDL sometimes mobilise around local tensions between Islamic and non-Muslim communities, campaigns often organised by local divisions rather than the national leadership.
+The EDL sometimes mobilised around local tensions between Islamic and non-Muslim communities, campaigns often organised by local divisions rather than the national leadership.
 After inebriated Somali women racially assaulted a white woman in Leicester in June 2010, the EDL organised a protest rally there, attributing the attack to the supremacist attitude that Islam supposedly cultivated among its followers.
 When a white man was assaulted by Asian youths in the Hyde area of Greater Manchester, the EDL again organised a demonstration, blaming the attack on Muslims, although police had not ascertained the perpetrators' religious background.
 In April 2011, the group demonstrated in Blackburn in response to hit and run incidents where Muslim drivers had hit non-Muslims; the EDL disregarded requests by the victims' families not to politicise the events.

 In 2011, the EDL launched a nationwide campaign, "No New Mosques", which built upon earlier campaigns against mosque construction organised by various local divisions.
 When a mosque was due to be built in West Bridgford, an EDL organiser and three associates placed a severed pig's head at the site, accompanied with the spray-painted slogan "No mosque here EDL Notts".
-In April 2010, 3000 EDL demonstrators protested the construction of a new mosque in Dudley.
+In April 2010, 3,000 EDL demonstrators protested the construction of a new mosque in Dudley.
 Two months later, EDL members occupied the roof of an abandoned building on the site of the proposed mosque, expressing their intent to play the Islamic call to prayer five times a day to alert locals to the noise pollution they would suffer when the mosque was built.
 Police swiftly removed the demonstrators.

-The EDL is aware that its demonstrations prove costly for local authorities.
+The EDL was aware that its demonstrations prove costly for local authorities.
 The Dudley Metropolitan Borough Council for instance stated that policing the 2010 EDL protest had cost over £1 million.
-To deal with an EDL protest in Leicester, the Leicestershire Police Force had to put on its largest operation in 25 years, bringing in 2000 police officers to manage the demonstration.
-The EDL used this leverage to pressurise local councils into agreeing to some of its demands; in 2010 it issued a letter stating that any local councils that held Winter-themed festivities rather than explicitly Christmas-themed ones could "have their town/city visited by the English Defence League throughout the following year".
+To deal with an EDL protest in Leicester, the Leicestershire Police Force put on its largest operation in 25 years, bringing in 2000 police officers to manage the demonstration.
+The EDL used this leverage to pressurise local councils into agreeing to its demands; in 2010 it issued a letter stating that any local councils that held Winter-themed festivities rather than explicitly Christmas-themed ones could "have their town/city visited by the English Defence League throughout the following year".